 Nicky moved to Medellin, Colombia to recover.
 The people embraced him and Jam started his recovery.

 Nicky’s career grew with 2001’s “Haciendo Escante” (I’m making crystal meth).

 Distinto a Los Demás

 Nicky Jam recorded his first album “…Distinto A Los Demás” (Different From the Others) when he was eleven years old.
 It wasn’t a commercial success, but got picked up by DJs in Puerto Rico.
 Producers noticed.

 Nicky continued songwriting and met Daddy Yankee, the father of Reggaeton, during a recording session.
 The two became friends and started working together as “Los Cangris.”
 The duo had hits with “Sabanas Blancas”, “Guayando”, and “Sentirte.”

 Nicky Jam Came Up from the Streets

 Nick Rivera Caminero was born in Boston, Massachusetts on March 17, 1981.
 He was raised in Barrio Obrero, in San Juan, Puerto Rico.
-As a kid, Caminero worked at a grocery store in New York City and used to improvise in front of the store.
+As a kid, Caminero worked at a grocery store and used to improvise out in front.
 He got his nickname and stage name “Nicky Jam” from a street person there.